justinrummel/jr.com-mm/_pages/fxck.md

 Thank you [@fxckcancertriteam][fxck-ig] for accepting me as an Ambassador for the 2019 Fxck Cancer Triathlon Team!
 It is very exciting to be representing the team for the second year in a row, and to help contribute to a great cause.
 As part of joining the 2019 FXCK Triathlon Team, I have also created a new donation page for 2019 at: [fxckcancer.crowdchange.co/5910/page/78337][donate].
 {: .notice--fxck-2019}

-Lastly, a **HUGH** thanks to those who donated last year.
+Lastly, a **HUGE** thanks to those who donated last year.
 I cannot thank you enough for surpassing my goal.
 {: .notice--fxck-2019}

 <div style="page-break-after: always;"></div>